aashraynarang7/docs/content/java/concepts/constructors/constructors.md

 - Default constructor: These constructors do not accept any parameters.
 - Parameterized constructor: These constructors accept a specific number of parameters.

+## Note
+whenever we dont create a constructor in our java class a defalut constructor is created for us at the time of execution.

 ## Creating Constructors

 Here are some rules for creating constructors: